spiderlili/URP-CustomPostProcessing/README.md

 - Each `ScriptableRenderPass` defines a RenderPassEvent: determining when it runs relative to camera rendering stages, such as before rendering opaques, after rendering transparent objects, or after post-processing.
 - When used with the Render Graph system: it can improve performance by managing resource lifetime, tracking pass dependencies, optimising memory allocations.
 - A Render Pass is the set of instructions that tells the GPU what to draw during a specific part of the frame, or when to dispatch a compute shader.
 It acts as the worker that executes the rendering logic & handles technical details like selecting render targets, defining which shaders to execute, managing resource usage, determining whether buffers should be cleared before drawing.

+Example:
+- `RingHighlightVFX`: use a compute shader to darken the screen while leaving a circle that is not darkened around a target object in the scene.
+- To integrate postprocessing effect into the rendering pipeline: create a URP Renderer Feature that executes a custom render pass responsible for dispatching the compute shader at the appropriate stage of rendering.

 # Resources
 - https://github.com/keijiro/URP-CameraEffectTemplate